 The only other civil cause of action is one that is barely known by the public, and much less used by them.
 It is entitled equitable breach of confidence.
 Moreover, breach of confidence actions for misuse of confidential information are problematic with respect to the available remedies.
-The basis on which equity can award compensation, by way of common law compensatory damages and aggravated damages, for emotional distress arising from the breach of a purely equitable wrong is unclear.
-There is only one decision at appellate level, from Victoria, for the recovery of compensation for emotional distress in a breach of confidence action.
-The public damages are supported by the public damages and aggravated damages.
+The basis on which equity can award compensation, by way of common law compensatory damages and aggravated damages, for emotional distress arising from the breach of a purely equitable wrong is unclear.479 There is only one decision at appellate level, from Victoria, for the recovery of compensation for emotional distress in a breach of confidence action.480

 Professor Barbara McDonald, a torts expert, emphasised during her hearings evidence that an equitable action for breach of confidence depends on the extent of the misuse of the information.
-She queried whether instances of breaches born out of curiosity without personal use of the information or disclosure to a third party would be sufficient to found a claim under this cause of action.
-480
+She queried whether instances of breaches born out of curiosity without personal use of the information or disclosure to a third party would be sufficient to found a claim under this cause of action.481